Caffeine use for sport

 Caffeine use for sport is a worldwide known and tested idea.
 Many athletes use caffeine as a legal performance enhancer, as the benefits it provides, both physically and cognitively outweigh the disadvantages.
 The benefits caffeine provides influences the performance of both endurance athletes and anaerobic athletes.
 Caffeine has been proven to be effective in enhancing performance.
-Below is more detail on who benefits more, trained athletes in comparison to untrained, males in comparison to females and aerobic vs anaerobic athletes.

 Caffeine is a stimulant drug.
 Once consumed, it is absorbed in the stomach and small intestine as well as being circulated throughout the body.
 It targets muscles and organs, in particular the brain.
 Caffeine is most commonly known for being in coffee.
 It is also found in tea, chocolate, soft drinks, energy drinks and medications.

-The short term effects from caffeine are usually noticed after 5–30 minutes and long term ones last for up to 12 hours.
+The short-term effects from caffeine are usually noticed after 5–30 minutes and long-term effects last for up to 12 hours.
 Those who use caffeine regularly, most often drinking at least one coffee a day, can become dependent and addicted.
-If caffeine use for these people is stopped they may have withdrawals symptoms of feeling tired and headaches.
+If caffeine use for these people is stopped, they may have withdrawal symptoms such as feeling tired and headaches.

-Benefits from caffeine
+Effects of caffeine

-Physical

 Caffeine acts on both the respiratory system and cardiovascular system.
 The cardiovascular system is the pathway the human body uses for circulating blood, supplying oxygen and removing waste products.
-The respiratory system is the system involved with the exchange of oxygen, carbon dioxide and wastes between the atmosphere and the blood.
+The respiratory system is the system involved with the exchange of oxygen and carbon dioxide between the atmosphere and the blood.
+As caffeine targets the brain, there are many cognitive effects from using it.
+Caffeine can reduce tiredness and improve reaction time.

-Physical benefits include bronchodilation.
-Caffeine also increases adrenaline levels in the blood system.
-Adrenaline, is commonly known as the 'flight-or-fight' hormone, so prepares the body for physical activity.

-Via many of these physiological responses, the fatigue an athlete would normally feel is postponed, allowing physical activity to be sustained for longer and of a higher level.
-Discussed in more detail later, this is very beneficial to aerobic athletes, where delayed and suppressed fatigue will improve performance.

-Cognitive

-As caffeine targets the brain there are many cognitive effects from using it.
-Caffeine is a stimulant, so the cognitive benefits from it is that it can reduce tiredness and reaction time.
-Athletes are more alert and have feelings of more mental energy.
-Usually, sports that require a high amount of cognitive energy, such as darts, pool or chess, tend to correlate to a fine motor skill.
-In these areas, caffeine can assist by providing greater alertness and feelings of awareness.
-In gross motor skills, such as cricket batting, volleyball the cognitive aspects of these sports are improved by caffeine for greater awareness.
-Having a shortened reaction time is also highly beneficial for these sports, such as when the ball is travelling rapidly and a quick response is required to either block or dig the volleyball during a game.